-Interns may apply for NHC DI scholarships of \$1,000 each to assist in the payment of education expenses during the program.
+Interns may apply for NHC DI tuition reimbursement scholarships of \$1,000 each to assist in the payment of education expenses during the program.
 Scholarships are awarded to applicants demonstrating professional potential in long-term care.
 Interns who choose to work for NHC will also receive a \$2,000 recruitment bonus at graduation.
-The recruitment bonus is available to graduates' accepting employment with NHC up to one year after graduation.
+The scholarship and recruitment bonus are available to graduates' accepting employment with NHC and require a one-year work commitment with NHC.